whamcloud/Online-Help/docs/Graphical_User_Interface_9_0.md

 - Determine **LNet state** for a given server.
 Possible LNet states are: *LNet up*, *LNet down*, and *LNet unloaded*.
 - Click on the server name (hostname) to open a <a href="#9.3.1.1">Server Detail window</a> to learn more about that server and access configuration options.
 - Under **Actions**, specific to each server, you can perform the following commands.
 These commands are used primarily to decommission servers.
 See [Decommissioning a server for an MGT, MDT, or OST](Manage_maintain_HA_lustre_fs_5_0.md/#5.13).
     - **Reboot**: Initiate a reboot on this server.
 If this server is configured as the primary server of an HA pair, the file system will failover to the secondary server until this server is back online.
 The file system will then fail back to the primary server.
-If this is not configured as an HA server, then any file systems targets that rely on this server will be unavailable until rebooting is complete.
+If this is not configured as an HA server, then any file systems or targets that rely on this server will be unavailable until rebooting is complete.
     - **Shutdown**: Initiate an orderly shutdown on this server.
 If this server is configured as the primary server of an HA pair, the file system will failover to the secondary server.
-If this is not configured as an HA server, then any file systems targets that rely on this server will be unavailable until this server is rebooted.
+If this is not configured as an HA server, then any file systems or targets that rely on this server will be unavailable until this server is rebooted.
-    - **Remove**: Remove this server.
-If this server is configured as the primary server of an HA pair, then the file system will failover to the secondary server.
     - **Warning**: If this is not configured as an HA server, then any file systems or targets that rely on this server will also be removed.
     - **Power Off**: Switch power off for this server.
 Any HA-capable targets running on the server will be failed-over to a peer.
 Non-HA-capable targets will be unavailable until power for the server is switched on again.
 This action is visible only if PDUs have been added and outlets assigned to servers.
     - **Power On**: Switch power on for this server.
 This action is visible only if PDUs have been added and outlets assigned to servers, and after the server has been powered-off at PDU.
-    - **Power Cycle**: Switch power off and then back on again for this server Any HA-capable targets running on the server will be failed over to a peer.
+    - **Power Cycle**: Switch power off and then back on again for this server.
+Any HA-capable targets running on the server will be failed over to a peer.
 Non-HA-capable targets will be unavailable until the server has finished booting.
 This action is visible only if PDUs have been added and outlets assigned to servers.
     - **Remove**: Remove this server.
 If this server is configured as the primary server of an HA pair, then the file system will failover to the secondary server.
-If this not configured as an HA server, then any file systems or targets that rely on this server will also be removed.
+If it is not configured as an HA server, then any file systems or targets that rely on this server will also be removed.
     - **Force Remove**: This action removes the record for the storage server in the manager database, without attempting to contact the storage server.
 All targets that depend on this server will also be removed without any attempt to unconfigure them. **Warning: You should only perform this action if the server is permanently unavailable**.

 Under **Server Actions**, you can perform the commands listed next.
 Note that these commands are *bulk action commands*.
 This means that when you click one of the following commands, you can then select which server(s) to perform this command on.
 You can enter a host name or host name expression in the file to generate a list of existing servers.
 You can choose **Select All**, **Select None**, or **Invert Selection**.
 At the far right, under *Select Server*, you can also select or deselect a server.
 After selecting the desired server(s), you can proceed to perform the command and it will be run on all selected servers.

 - **Detect File Systems**: Detect an existing file system to be monitored at the manager GUI.
 - **Re-write Target Configuration**: Update each target with the current NID for the server with which it is associated.
 This is necessary after making changes to server/target configurations and is done after rescanning NIDs.
-Also see [Handling network address changes<](Manage_maintain_HA_lustre_fs_5_0.md/#5.9) (updating NIDs).
+Also see [Handling network address changes](Manage_maintain_HA_lustre_fs_5_0.md/#5.9) (updating NIDs).
-- **Install Updates**: When an updated release of Manager for Lustre\* software is installed at the *manager* server, a notification is displayed at the manager GUI that updated software is also available for installation on a managed server or servers.
-This button become enabled.
+- **Install Updates**: When an updated release of Manager for Lustre\* software is installed on the *manager* server, a notification is displayed in the manager GUI indicating that updated software is also available for installation on a managed server or servers and the *Install Updates* button becomes enabled.
 After clicking the **Install Updates** button, a list of servers (default: all) to be included in this update operation is displayed in the Update dialog.
 Clicking the **Run** button in this dialog will cause the updated packages to be installed on the managed servers.